 Therefore, to rescue that weak little nation from their addictive and soul-destroying idolatrous practices.
 He gave the Law to Moses in the form that was best for Israel due to their “hardness of heart”.
 He gave laws to Israel according to their capacity.
 Israel needed simple, clear and practical instructions, linked with severe penalties.

 This principle is applicable to all of God’s interactions with His creatures.
 God meets people where they are.
-He speaks to His hearers words that they are able to understand.
+He speaks words that His hearers are able to understand.
 He never expects more from people than what they are able to do or able to bear.

 Differences between the Law of Moses and the Law of Christ